Rethinking Meta-Learning from a Learning Lens: Conclusion

 \section{Conclusion}

-In this paper, we rethink the ``learning to learn'' strategy of meta-learning and find that (i) the learning paradigm faces the limitations of overfitting and underfitting; and (ii) the adapted models for different tasks promote each other where the promotion is related to task relations, with theoretical and empirical supports.
-Then, we propose TRLearner, a novel plug-and-play method that uses task relation to calibrate the meta-learning process, thus eliminating errors without changing the environment and model structure.
-It uses relation-aware consistency regularization to incorporate the extracted task relation matrix into meta-learning's bi-level optimization process.
-Extensive theoretical and empirical analyses demonstrate the effectiveness of TRLearner.
+In this paper, we rethink meta-learning from the ``learning'' lens to unify the theoretical understanding and practical implementation.
+Through empirical and theoretical analyses, we find that (i) existing meta-learning relying on one meta-layer faces the risks of overfitting and underfitting according to tasks; and (ii) the models adapted to different tasks promote each other where the promotion is related to task relations.
+Based on these results, we propose TRLearner, a plug-and-play method that uses task relation to calibrate meta-learning optimization.
+Extensive theoretical and empirical analyses demonstrate its effectiveness.